Skip to content

 Before any TTS code does anything, you have to turn on text-to-speech in your Discord settings.
 Discord ships with TTS playback off by default on new accounts, which is why most people copy a /tts code, paste it, and hear absolutely nothing back.

-Discord settings panel highlighting accessibility toggle that enables text to speech command playback for users.
+Discord settings panel showing the accessibility toggle that enables text to speech command playback for users.

 Here is the setup: